 About ProArts+

 Many organisations seeking support have to make a choice between expensive traditional law firms or consultancy practices.
 Keith Arrowsmith was one of the first lawyers who used new regulated structures to join up those business models, to get the best of both worlds.
 Keith has now set up his own company to give his clients even more choice.
-Now you can decide to access one of our online training packages, ask for a quote for our consultancy services, or seek legal advice using our relationship with Nexa Law, which is authorised and regulated by the Solicitors Regulation Authority.
+Now you can decide to access one of our online training packages, ask for a quote for our consultancy services, or seek legal advice using our relationship with associate law firms which are authorised and regulated by the Solicitors Regulation Authority.

 With offices in London and Sheffield, and using the latest in online technology, we can provide you with prompt and efficient guidance and advice from specialists in the sector.